 Applicants to this program are required to undergo a Criminal Offender Record Information (CORI) check and a Sex Offender Registry Information (SORI) check.
 Admission to an Allied Health program does not guarantee clinical placement.
 The outcome of the CORI/SORI check may impact the student's ability to participate in the clinical experience.
-For further information, see the department chairperson.
+For further information, see the Department chair.
 Students must maintain a grade of B- or better in AHE110 and AHE112 in order to continue into the second semester.

-To be admitted to this program, students must apply to the program through the Admissions and Registration Office and:
+To be admitted to this program, students must apply to the program through Admissions and Enrollment Services and:

-- Possess a high school diploma or GED certification. - · Attend an information session and an interview with program staff. - · Complete college placement tests in reading, math, and English. - Provide evidence of health insurance and complete a health form.
+- Possess a high school diploma or GED certification. - Attend an information session. - · Provide evidence of health insurance and complete a health form.